-As we reach for spring after the cold, dark winter, I reach to my friend Molly Hemler, an expert herbal alchemist, to share her treasured recipes with us.
+As we reach for warmer weather after the cold, dark winter, I reach to my friend Molly Hemler, an expert herbal alchemist and founder of Dragonfly Jun, to share her treasured recipes with us.
 Molly is the founder of Dragonfly Jun.
-Jun is a medicinal elixir very similar to kombucha but is made entirely with local honey and green tea.

 Blend or mix by hand the following ingredients: